MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

 ## Add a camera

 1. To allow user input, a camera must be attached to the canvas.
 Let's add the camera of type [BABYLON.ArcRotateCamera](https://doc.babylonjs.com/divingDeeper/cameras/camera_introduction#arc-rotate-camera) that allows us to look around, i.e. can be rotated around object that we've just added to the scene.
-The parameters required to create an instance of the camera are name, alpha (rotation along the longitudinal axis), beta (rotation along the latitudinal axis), radius (distance from the target), target (the target the camera should look at), and scene (the scene that the camera is in).
-Alpha, beta, and radius together defines the position of the camera, while target defines the direction in which the camera is pointed to.
+The parameters required to create an instance of the camera are name, alpha (angular position along the longitudinal axis), beta (angular position along the latitudinal axis), radius (distance from the target), target (the target that the camera would always face towards), and scene (the scene that the camera is in).
 Add the following code to the *createScene* function:

     ```javascript
     const alpha =  Math.PI/4;